 Being a scallop lover, I couldn’t resist the Sugar Cane Skewered Scallops, diver caught sea scallops coated in Florida sugar cane, then pan-seared.
 Served with a cauliflower puree and spicy Shishito pepper succotash, this creative combination worked beautifully.

-On a final word, BlackFly is definitely one of those restaurants you won’t soon forget.
-It’s that innovative and incredible, certainly among the best seafood in St. Augustine.
+In a final word, BlackFly is definitely one of those restaurants you won’t soon forget.
+It’s that innovative and incredible, certainly among the best seafood restaurants in St. Augustine.
 It just doesn’t get better than this.

 46 Avenida Menendez // 904-824-7765

-A distinctively different menu from other St. Augustine eateries, Harry’s Seafood Bar and Grille captures the essence of the birthplace of jazz in its New-Orleans inspired restaurant.
+A distinctively different menu from other St. Augustine eateries, Harry’s Seafood Bar and Grille capture the essence of the birthplace of jazz in its New-Orleans inspired restaurant.

-If you are looking for a St. Augustine restaurant on the water, this could be your place – just across the A1A from the waterfront.
+If you are looking for one of the best seafood restaurants in St. Augustine on the water, this could be your place – just across the A1A from the waterfront.

 While Harry’s does have four other restaurants located throughout Florida, their St. Augustine dining is consistently top-notch.
 This is why patrons come back again and again.